AdrianCGallo/starter-academic/content/project/HJA_Quantative_Soil_Pits/index.md

 subtitle: Ever wanted to see how perfectly square a cube you could dig?
 Well neither have I!
 But it turns out perfectly square holes are ideal for ecosystem-level carbon accounting.

 # Summary for listings and search engines
-summary: Ever wanted to see how perfectly square a cube you could dig?
+summary: Ever wanted to see how perfectly square a 1x1x1 meter cube you could dig?
 Well neither have I!
-But it turns out perfectly square holes are ideal for ecosystem-level carbon accounting.
+But it turns out, ecosystem-level carbon accounting require very precise partitioning of biomass pools to be effective.

+authors:
+-admin

 categories:
-- HJA
+- HJ Andrews

 tags:
-- Academic
 - Soil
 - Quantitative
-- HJA
+- HJ Andrews

 # Date published